wp-plugins/simple-goods/readme.txt

 Tags: Simple Goods, Ecommerce
 Requires at least: 3.3
 Tested up to: 3.5.1
-Stable tag: 0.1
+Stable tag: 0.11
-Version: 0.1
+Version: 0.11
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin makes really easy to add Simple Goods Buy Now buttons to any page.
+Add Simple Goods checkout directly to your WordPress site & blog.
+This plugin will turn any Simple Goods links (https://www.simplegoods.co/i/xxxxxxx) into a checkout popup automatically.
+It also includes support for a simple Buy Button shortcode.

-Sign up at https://www.simplegoods.co to get started!
+Sign up at https://www.simplegoods.co to get started.
+Docs and examples can be found at https://www.simplegoods.co/docs/#wordpress

 == Description ==

-This plugin makes it really easy to integrate Simple Goods with your blog or website by allowing you to add Buy Now buttons to any post or page.
-Your customers will then be able to buy your Simple Goods items directly from your WordPress site!
+Add Simple Goods checkout directly to your WordPress site & blog.
+This plugin will turn any Simple Goods links (https://www.simplegoods.co/i/xxxxxxx) into a checkout popup automatically.
+It also includes support for a simple Buy Button shortcode.

-Sign up at https://www.simplegoods.co to get started!
+Sign up at https://www.simplegoods.co to get started.
+Docs and examples can be found at https://www.simplegoods.co/docs/#wordpress

 == Installation ==